KRuschmann/Sale_of_Shares_Advisor/README.md

-# Group Project: Programming with Advanced Computer Languages
+# Group Project: Sale of Shares Advisor

 "Buy or Sell?"
 A common questions share holders constantly deal with. <br>
 To make this task easier for you we have developed the "Sale of Shares Advisor".